 To create and develop initiatives which enhance the academic and extracurricular education of first year students.

-Overseeing the First Year Involvement Coordinator, who will assist in the creation of resources and coordination of events to help first years get involved with the Engineering Society.Submit a transition report that the end of their term.
+Overseeing the Events Manager, who will assist in the coordination of events to help first years get involved with the Engineering Society.

+Overseeing the Communications Manager, who will assist in the coordination of marketing to help first years get involved with the Engineering Society.

+Submit a transition report that the end of their term.

 Director of Services